lattera/articles/personal/2021-10-20_home_infra/article.md

 ## HardenedBSD Development Laptop

-My primarily laptop is the one I use for HardenedBSD development.
+My primary laptop is the one I use for HardenedBSD development.
 It's a 2020 Dell Precision 7550.
 Of course, the laptop runs HardenedBSD on bare metal.
 I use i3wm as my window manager, Firefox for my browser.
 Sakura is my terminal emulator, tmux my terminal multiplexer.